dafny-lang/dafny/Docs/StyleGuide/Style-Guide.md

 Use 4 spaces for each indentation.

 ### Maximum Character Limit
-Although there is no strict requirement, it is generally recommended to have maximum of 120 characters in each line.
+Although there is no strict requirement, it is generally recommended to have a maximum of 120 characters per line.

 ### Functions, Methods, Predicates, and Lemmas
 Every Dafny method has the following signature.